Perkedel/CVR_Stuffings/DiceGlow/Assets/JOELwindows7/Documentations/Bonus/LaronStageLight.md

     1. On the right, paste this ID into whichever `Variable`, such as `Lamp0`.
 Please **DO NOT CHANGE Variable `MovingHeadGUID`!**, that's our `Laron P7-K` Prop GUID needed for 1st OSC Argument of `prop/parameter`.  ![Image shown](https://raw.githubusercontent.com/Perkedel/CVR_Stuffings/main/DiceGlow/Assets/JOELwindows7/_CORE/Sprites/Screenshots/Install_Instance_ID_to_Chataigne.png)
 1. You can now test various things.
 All test actions are available inside this `Home` state box at your `State Machine` sub-window on the center.

-> NOTE: Everytime you spawned the new prop, new Instance ID will also change.
+> NOTE: Everytime you spawned the new prop, Instance ID will also change.
 Therefore you must repeat above steps to re-acquire new Instance ID of that prop & then paste it into the Custom Variable on the Chataigne.

 To install Prop-prespawn per instance, you may also install Bluescream's Prop Spawner mod.
 - Install our config file into `C:\Program Files (x86)\Steam\steamapps\common\ChilloutVR\UserData\PropConfigs\`